-Rehabilitated historic property is eligible for preliminary certification3 if:
+Rehabilitated historic property is eligible for preliminary certification2 if:

-1. the owner of the property applies for and is granted historic designation4 by the governing body; and
+1. the owner of the property applies for and is granted historic designation3 by the governing body; and

-3 A governing body may require that an owner applies for preliminary certification before any project work begins.
+2 A governing body may require that an owner apply for preliminary certification before any project work begins.

-4 In order to be granted a historic designation, the property must meet certain conditions related to its age and/or location.
+3 In order to be granted a historic designation, the property must meet certain conditions related to its age and/or location.
 See South Carolina Code §4-9-195(B)(1).